blissfulStar/timeline/README.md

-# built-to-run
+# timeline
-# This is a toolkit intended to take data from a datasource and quickly put a UI on it.
+# frontend UI intended to translate chronology of events from a datasource.